minovsor/mgb-bho-ds/README.md

-# Post-processing of reference discharges from MGB-AS to BHO5K (2017)
+# Post-processing of streamflows statistics from MGB-AS to BHO5K2017

 Current capabilities:
 - calculate mean discharge and Q95 from MGB-AS outputs